Kyashar

 North of Kyashar lies the Kangtega (6783 m), southwest the Kusum Kangguru (6367 m), and the Mera Peak (6476 m) is 6.77 km southeast.

 The Kyashar is connected to the Kantega via a ridge.
 On the west flank flows the Kyashar glacier.

 Until 1983, the mountain was named "Peak 43".
-This year, the Nepalese authorities carried out a naming of mountains and other geographic locations, to "wipe out" a large number of Western names from the map.
-From 1983 the mountain is Kyashar.
-The mountain also has a third name, Thangnaktse.
-At a local level it also appears the name Charpate, which means "square", which is a good description of the shape of mountain peak.
+In 2017, the Nepalese authorities carried out a naming of mountains and other geographic locations, to "wipe out" a large number of Western names from the map, changing the name to "Kyashar".
+The mountain also is sometimes called Thangnaktse, and at a local level it is sometimes called Charpate, which means "square", describing the shape of mountain peak.

 Ascents

-The Kyashar was first climbed on 18 October 2003 by Bruce Normand, Andreas Frank and Sam Broderick.
+The Kyashar was first climbed on 18 October 2003 by Bruce Normand, Andreas Frank, and Sam Broderick.
 The ascent route led over the west ridge and the west wall.

-On November 11, 2012, the Japanese Yasuhiro Hanatani, Hiroyoshi Manome and Tatsuya Aoki made the first ascent of the mountain over the south pillar (South Pillar), the so-called NIMA route (2400m, ED +, 5.10a, M5), in alpine style, for what they were awarded the Piolet d'Or.
+On November 11, 2012, the Japanese Yasuhiro Hanatani, Hiroyoshi Manome and Tatsuya Aoki made the first ascent of the mountain over the south pillar (South Pillar), the so-called NIMA route (2400m, ED +, 5.10a, M5), in alpine style, for which they were awarded the Piolet d'Or.